Governance Structure and Operations

 Compensation for Directors and Executive Officers

-The company, which has adopted the company-with-three-committees system, has established a Compensation Committee.
+The Company, which has adopted the company-with-three-committees system, has established a Compensation Committee.
 Outside directors account for the majority of members of the committee and the committee is chaired by an outside director to ensure transparency and to determine compensation in a fair and appropriate manner.
-The company’s directors’ compensation system is intended to strengthen the motivation of directors and executive officers to strive for the continuous medium-to-long-term improvement of the Group’s performance in line with management policies, to meet shareholder expectations and contribute to the optimization of the Group’s value.
-The company aims for a level of compensation that enables it to attract and retain talented people to take responsibility for the company’s development.
+The Company’s directors’ compensation system is intended to strengthen the motivation of directors and executive officers to strive for the continuous medium-to-long-term improvement of the Group’s performance in line with management policies, to meet shareholder expectations and contribute to the optimization of the Group’s value.
+The Company aims for a level of compensation that enables it to attract and retain talented people to take responsibility for the Company’s development.

-In keeping with these aims, the Compensation Committee has established a policy for determining the individual compensation entitlement of directors and executive officers, and determines the amount of individual compensation entitlement of directors and executive officers in line with this policy.
+In keeping with these aims, the Compensation Committee has established a policy for determining the individual compensation entitlement of directors and executive officers and determines the amount of individual compensation entitlement of directors and executive officers in line with this policy.

-Compensation Policy (Fiscal 2023)
+Compensation Policy (Fiscal 2026)

 1. Compensation system (see diagram below)

-4. Stock bonus plan
+4. Stock bonus shall be as follows.

-5) Certain portions of shares are distributed in cash on the assumption that they are exchanged for cash.
+4) Certain portions of shares are distributed in cash on the assumption that they are exchanged for cash.

 6. Compensation for non-residents of Japan may be handled in different ways from the above-mentioned treatment above due to legal and other circumstances.

-8. The company reviews levels, composition and other elements of compensation in a timely and proper manner in accordance with changes in the management environment.
+8. The Company reviews levels, composition, and other elements of compensation in a timely and proper manner in accordance with changes in the management environment.

 Konica Minolta Executive compensation structure